Search

 Baristas have dance parties behind the counter while High School Musical blasts away; regular customers become cherished friends, and sometimes, even new employees; and most of all, everyone, no matter what color you are in the rainbow, finds a safe space to be themselves.

-Kaela agrees and recalls how she realized how much of a big deal it was that their cafe was a safe space.
+Kaela agreed and recalled how she realized just how big of a deal it was for their cafe to be a safe space.
 “Sobrang home ng vibe dito–ngayon lang nag-click sa mind ko na, it’s different [in other places].”

 For Bobby, safe spaces are important because they also bring queer people together.
 “Not only do we get to be who we are, dress how we like, or act a certain way with our significant other.
 It’s also the fact that you get to meet other people from the community.”

-With the rainbow flag proudly beaming at their door, Good Sh*t Coffee is being clear about one thing–you are accepted here.
+With the rainbow flag proudly hanging at their door, Good Sh*t Coffee is being clear about one thing–you are accepted here.

-“Sabi nga ng isang part-timer namin, ‘Let’s hold a Pride event’,” Kaela shares.
+“Sabi nga ng isang part-timer namin, ‘Let’s hold a Pride event’,” Kaela shared.
 “Sabi ko, ‘Hindi ba everyday yun ang nangyayari dito?”

 View their Instagram page